Belgium VAT guide

 Deadlines and frequency

-Intrastat respondents have to submit their declarations on monthly basis.
-Submissions are due by the 20th calendar day following the end of the reporting month.
+Intrastat declarations are submitted monthly and must be filed by the 20th calendar day following the reporting month.

 Rise Above the Rest